joaomelo/hot-collection/README.md

       resetAllTextInputs();
     }

-    function loadItem () {
-      byId('ipt-set-item-id').value = this.dataset.id;
-      byId('ipt-set-item-name').value = this.dataset.name;
-    }

 ### Deleting

 To delete a document just call the `del` method in any HotCollection object.
 The only parameter is the document id.
 With few lines, we can implement a delete feature.
 See below.

-    import HotCollection from '__lib'; // '@joaomelo/hot-collection';
-    import { db } from '../services';
-    import { query } from '../helpers';
-    import { renderEmployees } from './common';
+    function renderDelItem (el, adapter) {

-    const employeeCol = new HotCollection(db, 'employees');
+      const employeeCollection = new HotCollection('employees', { adapter });

-    export function renderDelExample (el) {
-      employeeCol.subscribe(items => {
+      employeeCollection.subscribe(employees => {
-        el.innerHTML = renderEmployees(items, 'del');
+        el.innerHTML = employees.length <= 0
+          ? '<p>no employees found</p>'
+          : `<ul>${employees.reduce((a, e) => a + `${renderListItem(e)}`, '')}</ul>`;
-        query('.del-delbtn').forEach(btn => { btn.onclick = delEmployee; });
+        query('.btn-del-item-del').forEach(btn => { btn.onclick = () => employeeCollection.del(btn.dataset.id); });
       });
     };

-    function delEmployee () {
+    function renderListItem (e) {
-      employeeCol.del(this.dataset.id);
-    }
+      const btn = `<button data-id="${e.id}" class="btn-del-item-del" type="button">Del</button>`;
+      const li = `<li>${e.name}:${e.dpto || 'no dpto'}${btn}</li>`;
+      return li;
+    };

-Just like that, we have a simple CRUD app syncing with a central database.
+Just like that, we have a simple CRUD app syncing with a database.
 Sweet!
 But before wrapping up, let us talk about a few more optional configurations and some concerns you should take care of.

 ## Options

-HotCollection constructor has a third optional parameter for options.
-Below we have a hypothetical use case taking advantage of all the parameters.

-    import HotCollection from "@joaomelo/hot-collection";

-    // proper imports and initializations
+Until now we only used the adapter property of the options object.
+But you can direct the HotCollection behavior in more ways.
+Below we expand all the options properties.
+In the following subsections we discuss each one.

     options = {
+      adapter: 'in-memory',
-      saveMode: 'safe'
+      saveMode: 'safe',
-      adapters: {
+      converters: {
-        itemToDoc: someFunction,
+        fromItemToDoc: someFunction,
-        docToItem: otherFunction,
+        fromDocToItem: otherFunction
       },
-      where: [
+      query: [ ... ],
-        {
-          field: 'fieldName',
-          operator: '==' // or some Firestore operator
-          value: 'someValue'
-        },
-        {
-          field: 'otherFieldName',
-          operator: '==' // or some Firestore operator
-          value: 'someOtherValue'
     }
-      ]
-      orderBy: 'someFieldName',
-    }

-    const collection = new HotCollection(db, "employees", options);

 Let's talk about those options.

 ### Versions to the rescue

 The property `saveMode` accepts one of two string values: `'default'` or `'safe'`.
-Until here, this README describes the default way.
+Until here, this text described the default way.
 When set to `'safe'` an interesting behavior is activated.

-In safe mode, every time a document is added or set, a copy of it will be saved in a `versions` subcollection inside the same document.
-HotCollection will also insert the moment that document was modified and (if available), the id and email of the Firebase user who made the operation.
+In safe mode, every time a document is added or edited, a JSON copy of it will be saved in a `versions` collection.
+HotCollection will also insert the moment that document was modified.
+The document in the `versions` will have the native id and also the `modified`, `operation`, `source` and `data` fields.

+> if you are using Airtable, make sure to create a `versions` table with those fields beforehand.

-HotCollection will not pull or do other operations with that `versions` subcollection.
-If you want, you can consult the admin Firestore interface or access the subcollection with the native API.
+HotCollection will not pull or do other operations with that `versions` collection, but you can consult the native interfaces to check on that.
+You can use another HotCollection to pull the versions data, but be careful since that can result in a infinite loop behavior.

-Another difference in safe mode is when `del` method is called.
-Instead of deleting the document in Firestore, `deleted` field with the value `true` will be applied to the target document.
+Another difference in safe mode is that when `del` method is called.
+Instead of deleting the document for good, `deleted` field with the value `true` will be applied to the target document.

 So, deleted documents will still be available in the HotCollection.
-Since the `items` parameter passed to subscriptions and the promised return of `getItems` are arrays, you can take advantage of array functions like this:
+But, since the `items` parameter passed to subscriptions are arrays, you can take advantage of array functions to filter out deleted items.

-    myHotCollection.getItems().filter(i => !i.deleted)

 Or more exciting, you could let the user choose when to show or hide deleted objects.

-### Adapters
+### Converters

-Adapters are functions applied to every item or doc before passing them to the next step.
-They are useful if your data structure does not represent how you use it in the business and UI layers.
+Adapters are functions applied to every item or doc before passing them to the app code or database.
+They are useful if your data structure does not match how you use it in the business and UI layers.

 Both functions receive an object as parameter and return another object as the transformed data.

-The function assigned to `itemToDoc` property will be called before adding and setting data to the database.
-The `docToItem` counterpart will be called before returning the database document to the HotCollection items array.
+The function assigned to `fromItemToDoc` property will be called before adding and setting data to the database.
+The `fromDocToItem` counterpart will be called before returning the database document to the HotCollection items array.

-### Ordering
+### Ordering and Limiting

-The `orderBy` property takes a string corresponding to a field name in the collection.
+The `orderBy` object has a field property that takes a string corresponding to a field name in the collection and a `sort` property which can hold 'desc' or 'asc'.
 This will be used to order the items' property inside the HotCollection.

-Yeah!
-That simple.
+Together with ordering you can limit the number of retrieved documents using the `limit` option.
+It accepts an integer as the max number of records to retrieve.

-### Fullstack Query
+### Querying

-As said before, since the HotCollection `items` is an array, you can do fancy stuff with arrays functions.
-One of them is filter items.
-Let's explore simple logic to filter employees by name.
+This feature is only supported by the Firestore adapter for now.
+But as said before, since the HotCollection `items` is an array, you can do fancy stuff with arrays functions with the result provided by any adapter.

-    import HotCollection from '@joaomelo/hot-collection';
-    import { db } from '../services';
-    import { byId } from '../helpers';
-    import { renderEmployees } from './common';

-    let employees, filterEl;

-    export function renderFilterClientExample (el) {
-      filterEl = el;
-      const employeeCol = new HotCollection(db, 'employees');
-      employeeCol.subscribe(items => {
-        employees = items;
-        update();
-      });

-      byId('cli-filter').addEventListener('click', update);
-    };

-    function update () {
-      const filterText = byId('cli-name').value;
-      const filterEmployees = filterText === '' ? employees : employees.filter(i => i.name.includes(filterText));
-      filterEl.innerHTML = renderEmployees(filterEmployees, 'add');
-    }

 But sometimes, for performance or security reasons you need to filter at the backend.
 No problem, we have the `where` options.

 The `where` value must be an array with one or more objects.
 Every object in the array must have three properties with string values: `field`, `operator` and `value`.
+Supported operators are

 These where clauses will be applied to the collection using the Firestore `where` method.
 The HotCollection content of that instance won't be the whole collection anymore, but the result of the applied filters.